Eligibility

 However, applicants and supervisors should be aware of the following:

-- NINE DTP may only award a maximum of 30% of all studentships to international candidates, as defined by the ESRC and UKRI (please see gull guidance below)
+- NINE DTP may only award a maximum of 30% of all studentships to international candidates, as defined by the ESRC and UKRI.

 - Where students are required to pay international student tuition fee rates, the difference in funding between the UKRI fee rate and the international tuition fees will need to be covered by the department / institution / other funding sources.
-Please note: NINE DTP cannot provide funds to cover this difference.
+Although NINE DTP cannot provide funds to cover this difference, historically international students who have received NINE DTP funding have had the fee difference covered by the university at which they enrol.
+Therefore, international applicants should not refrain from applying because of NINE DTP’s inability to directly cover international fees.

-Please note: NINE DTP cannot advise on fee status, and will not make determinations on individual student eligibility in advance of receiving the nomination form; institutions and departments should determine each candidates fee status, in conjunction with Postgraduate Admissions teams.
+Please note: NINE DTP cannot advise on fee status, and will not make determinations on individual student eligibility in advance of receiving the nomination form; institutions and departments should determine each candidate's fee status, in conjunction with guidance from relevant offices at the host university that coordinate postgraduate admissions and finance.